LB01 Label Positioning

 Feature Details

-• Extracts label text from object property
+• Extracts label text from an item property

 • Example: labelMember="name" reads item.name